 Cubs' Ben Zobrist: Batting leadoff Sunday

-Zobrist is starting in right field and batting first in Sunday's series finale against the White Sox.
+Zobrist is starting at second base and batting leadoff for Sunday's game against the Reds.

-After taking a seat for Saturday's game, Zobrist will slot back into the lineup Sunday.
-With regular right fielder Jason Heyward (concussion) on the disabled list, Zobrist looks like the top option there for the time being.
-The veteran enters Sunday's game with a solid .309/.378/.420 slash line.
+Zobrist batted leadoff for the second game of Saturday's doubleheader, reaching base on four occasions and scoring three times, and he will slot back in there Sunday.
+For the season, the 36-year-old is slashing a solid .291/.381/.379.

 More News